ShiqiYu/libfacedetection/README.md

 	publisher = {Springer}
 }
 ```
-The paper can be open-accessed at https://link.springer.com/article/10.1007/s11633-023-1423-y.

-We published a paper on face detection to evaluate different methods.
-This project has also been evaluated in the paper.
+The survey paper on face detection to evaluate different methods.
+It can be open-accessed at https://ieeexplore.ieee.org/document/9580485
 ```
 @article{feng2022face,
 	author  = {Feng, Yuantao and Yu, Shiqi and Peng, Hanyang and Li, Yan-Ran and Zhang, Jianguo},